Arpan-Shah-102/slots-tycoon/README.md

 Have you ever liked playing a tycoon game as a kid? <br/>
 Do you like gambling as an adult? <br/>
 Well, I got just the thing for you! <br/>
 Introducing, Slots Tycoon!
-Slots tycoon combines the fun gameplay of a tycoon and the thrill of gambling! <br/>
+Slots tycoon combines the fun gameplay of a tycoon game and the thrill of gambling! <br/>
 This is the next best hit on the market! <br/>
 <br/>
 Check it out at https://arpan-shah-102.github.io/slots-tycoon/ <br/>
 Or at https://slots-tycoon.netlify.app <br/>

-#### Crypto Update Expansion pack V2.55
-- Added crypto mining
-- Bug Fixes

-### Future Updates

 #### The Final Update V3
 1. Achievment system
-2. Saving data with cookies
-3. Saving data to json files
+2. Saving data to json files
-4. Loading data from json files
+3. Loading data from json files
-5. Add better goals for beating the game
+4. Add better goals for beating the game
-6. Bug Fixes
+5. Bug Fixes
-7. Code Optimizations
+6. Code Optimizations
-8. Added Auto-Mining for Crypto
+7. Added Auto-Mining for Crypto
+8. Added Purchaseable Popup Ads + Adblocker
+9. Added loans if your low on money
+10. Added Scam Coin
+11. Balanced Slot Machine Payout
+12. Added a cheats menu
+Activate it by typing in "cheatsOn()" in the console.